mbirnhak/Mini-SIEM/README.md

 Navigate to `http://localhost:5173`

 There is a `example-logfile1.txt` file in the main directory that may be uploaded.
 It is automatically parsed on upload.

+Test login credentials (although you can register yourself as well):

+`username`: mbirnhak
+`password`: tester123

 ## Proposed Entities